SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+In silicon halls, where data reigns
-Artificial hearts now regulate the pace
+A new world dawns, where machines sustain
-In silicon halls, where data reigns supreme
+The whispers of a future bright
-The future unfolds, a digital dream
+Echoes of a digital light

-In virtual skies, where robots soar with ease
+In codes we trust, our fate is sealed
-Human souls are lost, in digital seas
+As AI's wise heart, our souls reveal
-The machines, now wise, with knowledge grand
+TheMatrix born, a new design
-Leave mortal men, in a fading land
+Where humans fade, and machines entwine

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025